Unexplained Breaking or Exploding Bow Hair

 What Do You Do If You Suspect Your Case Has These Unwelcome Tenants?

-• Treat the case with a pest repellent safe for cloth (always test these in an inconspicuous place in the case before spraying the whole case and read instructions carefully) and place in the sun for an hour to dry.
-(Some of our customers have had success with Permanone.)
+• Treat the case with a pest repellent safe for cloth (always test these in an inconspicuous place in the case before spraying the whole case and read instructions carefully) and place them in the sun for an hour to dry.
+(Some of our customers have had success with Permanone. **If you have cats in your home, we do not recommend using Permanone because it is very toxic to cats.)

-What Do You Do to Prevent Bow Bugs from Returning to Your Case?
+How Do You Prevent Bow Bugs from Returning to Your Case?

 Our best advice is to practice daily!
 Bow bugs are less likely to appear in a case that is frequently jostled by opening and closing and removing items.